 Instead of the ball being snapped to Mahomes, it was a direct snap to Williams, who powered his way for four yards, close to the end zone.
 Mahomes scored on a touchdown run two plays later, but it's the trick play everyone keeps talking about from Super Bowl LIV in Miami.

 What makes the story amazing is where the play came from.
-This wasn’t just some made up play from Reid and Bieniemy.
-It was actually a play used by Michigan in the 1948 Rose Bowl against USC.
+This wasn't just some made up play from Reid and Bieniemy.
+It was actually a play used by Michigan in the 1948 Rose Bowl game against USC and called "Shift the Rose Bowl Right Parade."

 "You know what that game, that play comes from — if I'm not mistaken — a 1949 Rose Bowl.
 I probably shouldn't be giving this away.
 The Rose Bowl Michigan vs. USC.
 And so, it's just a play that we've been working and wondering when we can polish it off.
 It was fun to watch.
 It was fun to watch.
 And those guys did a great job of executing it.
 I mean all that hard work and practicing that play for the entire season, it just worked and it paid off."